microsoft/llm-steer-instruct/README.md

     - Description: Evaluates the model on format and length instructions simultaneously.
 Requires representations from both `length/compute_length_representations.py` and `format/compute_representations.py`.

+## Responsible AI Considerations
+[This transparency note](TODO) outlines our responsible AI considerations.
+Our method was tested using open-source models such as Phi 3.5, Gemma, and Mistral, evaluated on the IFEval dataset for instruction adherence and text quality, with GPT-4o assisting in quality scoring.
+Although promising, the method faces limitations, including potential reductions in text quality and incomplete guarantee of instruction adherence, especially in complex scenarios.
+Users are advised to carefully balance instruction following with text quality and integrate this approach with fine-tuning or responsible AI mitigations, like content filters, to minimize risks, including the potential generation of harmful content.
+The method, developed primarily for research purposes in English, requires further validation for broader commercial applications.

 ## Citation

 If you use this code in your research, please consider citing us: